George Maddison (British Army officer): North America

 Early in the morning of September 1, a force of roughly 260 regulars from the 4th Regiment of Foot, under the command of Maddison, was rowed in secrecy up the Mystic River from Boston to a landing point near Winter Hill in modern-day Somerville.
 From there they marched about a mile (1.6 km) to the Powder House, a gunpowder magazine that held the largest supply of gunpowder in Massachusetts.
 Phips gave the King's Troops the keys to the building, and after sunrise, they removed all of the remaining gunpowder.
 Most of the regulars then returned to Boston the way they had come, but a small contingent marched to Cambridge, removed two field pieces, and took them to Boston by foot over the Great Bridge and up Boston Neck.
 The field pieces and powder were then taken from Boston to Castle William.

 In the aftermath of the operation, false rumors flew throughout the day across the countryside about the British troop movements.
 The regulars were marching; provincial powder had been seized; war was at hand; people had been killed; Boston was being bombarded by His Majesty's warships.
 The alarm spread as far as Connecticut.
 From all over the region, people took up arms and began streaming toward Boston.
-On September 2, several thousand men bent on violence gathered in Cambridge, where they forced several notable Loyalists, including Brattle, to flee to Boston seekign the protection of the British military.
+On September 2, several thousand men bent on violence gathered in Cambridge, where they forced several notable Loyalists, including Brattle, to flee to Boston seeking the protection of the British military.
 Phips was forced, in writing, to dissociate himself from any and all government actions.
 Eventually facts caught up with the rumors, and militia units (some of which were still heading toward Boston) returned home.

 Maddison remained in command of his regiment during the siege, and during the costly British victory at the Battle of Bunker Hill.
 By November, he was replaced as commander of his regiment by lieutenant-colonel Harry Blunt.
 He remained in the city, and left when the British evacuated the city on March 17, 1776, retiring first to Halifax, and then to England.

 Death

-He died on 10 January 1806, aged 76 in Dunstable, Central Bedfordshire Unitary Authority, Bedfordshire, England, having outlived his wife by 15 years.
+He died on 10 January 1806, aged 76 in Dunstable, Bedfordshire, England, having outlived his wife by 15 years.